The 87th (The Royal Irish Fusiliers)

 1868 87th (The Royal Irish Fusiliers)

-18 Feb 1868 The 87th embarked at Gibraltar on 12 February 1868.
-It had passed the previous two summers at Gibraltar prior to leaving that station.
-The 87th disembarked at Malta on 18 February and relieved the 2nd/8th regiment which left for England.
+12 Feb 1868 The 87th embarked at Gibraltar having passed the previous two summers at that station.
+It disembarked in Malta on 18 February and relieved the 2nd/8th regiment which left for England.

 The 87th Foot passed four congenial years at Malta.
 There was boating, cricket, riding and racing, some of the officers even sending their horses to Egypt to race them.
 On St Patrick's night the subalterns amused themselves by rolling down the steps of the Auberge de Castille.